harmony-one/h/progress/gheis-mohammadi.md

+2025-01-25 Sat:

+Last week, we finalized and released **v2025.0.0**, marking a significant improvement for the project.

+I primarily focused on resolving issues with [PR #4824](https://github.com/harmony-one/harmony/pull/4824).
+The PR had a fatal error causing tests to fail when one of the localnet nodes restarted.
+After thorough investigation, I identified and fixed the issue, improving the PR in the process.
+Following a detailed review by the team, the PR was successfully merged into the dev branch.

+In addition to this, I reviewed several other PRs, closed some older ones, and rebased the latest ones to prepare them for merging.
+We also had discussions about deploying stream sync on the devnet.
+The team agreed to start with a limited deployment on "stream net", a subset of nodes in the devnet, to validate its performance and stability.

+During these discussions, we identified another issue at the chain setup level, which is currently under investigation.

+---

 2025-01-18 Sat: PTO (2025-01-13 - 2025-01-17: 5 days)

+---

 2025-01-11 Sat:
 Last week, I finalized [PR #4824](https://github.com/harmony-one/harmony/pull/4824), addressing team feedback, adding tests, and resolving issues.
 The PR has another small issue; after addressing that, it will be ready to be merged.